 Many believe you typically have around two weeks until your aerobic fitness starts to decline.
 A study of well-trained regular runners (who had been training consistently over a 4-6 month period) shows that for the first ten days of inactivity there is minimal decrease in VO2 max.
 But from there it goes downhill, as your heart’s ability to efficiently pump blood reduces.

-How quickly this happens varies from person to person, but you can expect to notice some changes within a fortnight.
+How quickly fitness reduces varies from person to person, but you can expect to notice some changes within a fortnight.
 One study shows that after two weeks of not running, VO2 max decreases by six percent; by 11 weeks it drops as low as 25.7 percent.
 This is backed up by another study of endurance athletes, showing a 20 percent decrease in VO2 max after four weeks of inactivity.

 For a long time we’ve thought strength is less likely to be affected by an exercise holiday, but recent research has called this into question.
 A 2015 Danish study showed you can lose muscle mass within two weeks, and the younger you are, the bigger the impact – the more muscle mass you have, the more you can lose.